The primary objectives of GridEd and its GREAT with Data initiative are to:

 - K thru 12 students.

 - Undergraduate and graduate students.

-- Practicing engineers pursuing a professional master's degree or graduate certificate.
+- Practicing engineers pursuing professional development opportunities.

 - Mature and experienced engineers seeking to understand and develop skills to address the evolving energy systems.